leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/setup-svelte.md

 ---
-title: Svelte setup
+title: CheerpX with NPM
-description: Setting up Svelte app
+description: Using CheerpX together with Svelte
 ---

 This tutorial will explain how to create a application with Svelte that works together with CheerpX.